 What is Latte?

-Latte, a popular coffee-based beverage that has its roots in Italy, is named after the Italian word for milk, “latte.”
+Latte is a popular milky espresso-based that has its roots in Italy, and is named after the Italian word for milk, “latte.”

 When you order a Latte, you can expect it to be served in a tall glass with a wide circumference and tapered top, making it as visually appealing as it is delicious.